SkelleyBelly/carbonite/content/blog/js-exchange-talk/index.md

 1. I did a dry run with audience type.
 In my case I played back to some friendly faces in AND making sure the content was relevant and interesting to the developer audience I was presenting to
 1. I did a couple more rounds of playbacks refining, designing and iterating until all parties are happy
 1. Then it was time to inject some style and branding.
 Mel, ANDs Events Coordinator gave some great advice on ensuring slides looked great and were on brand ready for the big stage
-1. Remembered to breath, smile and tried my best to speak slowly :)
+1. Remembered to breathe, smile and tried my best to speak slowly :)

 #### Lessons Learnt
 Some lessons that I learned along the way and some thing I would like to improve after looking back the recording: